 - in-house magazines.

-Most people receive free local directories, and also use online directories such as Yell, Thomson Local and the BT Phone Book to source local services.
+Most people receive free local directories through the post, and also use online directories such as Yell, Thomson Local and the BT Phone Book to source local services.
 Many areas also have local lifestyle publications that are delivered free to targeted postcodes.

 Why advertise in newspapers and magazines?

 Magazine and newspaper ads allow you to reach an engaged audience.
-Readers spend time reading their favourite publications, free from the myriad distractions online, and often keep copies for reference.
+Readers spend time reading their favourite publications, free from the usual distractions when browsing online, and often keep copies for reference.

 It is also easy to target the right audience segment for you.
-Special interest and trade titles have specialist readerships.
-Local newspapers offer the chance to reach large numbers of people in your area.
+Special interest and trade titles have specialist readerships that may be ideally suited to your product or service.
+Local newspapers offer the chance to reach large numbers of people in your area - ideal for local businesses.

-Producing and placing an advert in a publication can be done relatively quickly and inexpensively.
+Producing and placing an advert in a publication can be done relatively quickly and cheaply.
 Printed advertisements can both attract attention and convey a lot of information.

 Media planning is a science - you need to look beyond top-line circulation figures, and study the data in depth.
-BRAD Insight is an excellent source of data on publications.
+BRAD Insight is an excellent source of data on media titles.